gytterberg/technical-interview-prep/algorithms/6-functional-programming/5-maybe.md

 .value() // undefined - no thrown errors! :-)
 ```

-As a bonus, you can also add `flatMap`, which prevents nested Maybes:
+As a bonus, you can also add `flatMap`, which prevents nested Maybes.
+If so, remember that `flatMap` should also guard against null/undefined.

 ```js
 maybe(true)